max-scopp/pencel/apps/docs/src/content/docs/specification/03-style-tokens.md

 ### 2.1 Supported Token Types

-The following token types are REQUIRED to be supported by conforming IR compilers:
+The following token types are REQUIRED to be supported by conforming schema compilers:

 | Type | Purpose | Example |
 | --- | --- | --- |